RUDRAKSH-7/SHITTY-PROJECTS/README.md

             but implemented my own replay and colored text schemes (My Perferctionist self)

 Mominos.py --> this is embarrasing, but its a food ordering app design,
                 which isn't anything but a basic interactive terminal based UI program.
+Named due to the fact that I was told to make it by my mother.

 Dice.py --> this is a Dice roller that I made just because I was told to,
             took less time to make but more time to copy and paste the same type of code everytime.